Detail Philip Dawes, A Society of Patriotic Ladies at Edenton in North Carolina. Published in London in 1775.

 The livid English Parliament quickly passed a set of laws to punish the upstart colonials in Massachusetts, closing the Boston port & limiting all British American colonial rights to self-government.
 Many American colonists up & down the Atlantic called these the “Intolerable Acts” — the final proof that Great Britain intended to destroy their liberty.

 After the Boston tea party, gentlemen began meeting in local groups throughout the colonies to lend their support to the rising talk of revolution.
-(Men were meeting, of course, because women did not vote or hold office in the Britain or her colonies.)
+(Mostly men were meeting, because women did not vote or hold office in the 18C Britain or her colonies.)

 In July 1774, gentlemen of the Cape Fear region, led by transplanted Boston attorney William Hooper (1742-1790), met at Wilmington, North Carolina, calling for a provincial congress & for a congress of all the colonies to respond to Britain.
 One of the resolutions passed at this meeting stated, "That we will not use nor suffer East India Tea to be used in our Families after the tenth day of September next, and that we will consider all persons in this province not complying with this resolve to be enemies to their Country."